How to Secure Android & iOS Apps in CircleCI pipelines

 For example:

-base64 -i appdome.keystore -o example_temp.txt
+base64 -i appdome.keystore -o keystore_base64.txt

-3. Copy the contents of the text file into the matching environment variable as shown in the images below.
+3. Copy the contents of the text file into the matching environment variable, as shown in the images below.

 Conclusion

-The description above is designed to help you secure Android & IOS apps in CircleCI CI/CD pipelines.
+The description above is designed to help you secure Android and IOS apps in CircleCI CI/CD pipelines.
 If you have questions about using this Build2Secure step for CircleCI, please send them our way at support.appdome.com or via the chat window on the Appdome platform.

 Thank you!